-Before you even start teaching speaking exam strategies, you should always try to help students understand what they are being assessed on.
-Inform them that speaking assessment is divided into four parts grammar and vocabulary, discourse management, pronunciation and interactive communication.
-Speaking Part 2 is an individual task, so students are marked on everything except for interactive communication.
+Before diving into teaching speaking exam strategies, it’s super important to help students know what they’ll be graded on.
+Let them know that the speaking assessment breaks down into four areas: grammar and vocabulary, discourse management, pronunciation, and interactive communication.
+For Speaking Part 2, which is a solo task, they’ll be scored on everything except interactive communication.

-The speaking circle, as seen above, gives students ideas of what they could talk about during the speaking assessment.
-It’s divided into eight sections, people, words, feelings, actions, sounds, numbers, sight and nature.
-Give students an example picture that they would typically be asked to describe in the exam.
-I chose a picture from B1 Preliminary for Schools – Handbook for teachers for exams from 2020, which is available to download for free from the Cambridge Official website.
-Ask students to look at the picture and think of three possible questions that would fall under each category.
-You can find my example below.
+The speaking circle is a handy tool that gives students ideas on what to talk about during their speaking assessment.
+It’s split into eight sections: people, words, feelings, actions, sounds, numbers, sight, and nature.
+Grab a sample picture that they might see in the exam.
+I picked one from the B1 Preliminary for Schools Handbook for Teachers from 2020, which you can download for free from the Cambridge website.
+Ask the students to take a look at the picture and come up with three questions for each category.
+Here’s my example for you.

 People: Who are they making a cake for?
 What is their relationship?
 Whose birthday is it?